Anay Pandya

 What SecurityHeaders.com Does

-SecurityHeaders.com, created by Scott Helme, is one of the most popular free tools for analyzing HTTP security headers on any website.
+SecurityHeaders.com, created by Scott Helme, is one of the most popular free tools for analyzing HTTP check your security headers on any website.
 You enter a URL, it fetches the response headers, and it gives you a letter grade from A+ to F.

 It's fast, simple, and widely trusted — security professionals, developers, and DevOps engineers have used it for years to quickly check whether a site has its headers in order.